kelly70ve/homework2/README.md

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, I will likely be asked to create a mobile-first application or add responsive design to an existing application.

+This project has been completed with no known bugs and can be viewed [here](https://kelly70ve.github.io/homework2/).
+The project is responsive and can be viewed on mobile, tablet or desktop.

+---

 ## Project Goals:

 * Using Bootstrap, develop a portfolio site with the following items: